pantareijs/docs/contents/introduction.md

 ## What is Pantarei?

 Pantarei is a tiny foundation for building user interfaces for the Web.
-Unlike other opinionated frameworks, it's designed to be resilient.
+Unlike other opinionated frameworks, Pantarei is designed to be resilient.

 ## Hello Web!